Tarekbouamer/Tarekbouamer.github.io/_posts/2023-11-01-neural_implicit_reprensentation.md

 In this tutorial, we will approach the Neural Implicit Representation principals and its applications in computer vision, graphics, and  robotics.

-## Conceptional Overview

-Volume Rendering and View Synthesis are two techniques used in computer graphics:

 ## Definition